European goldfinch: Breeding

-The nest is built entirely by the female and is generally completed within a week.
-The male accompanies the female, but does not contribute.
-The nest is neat and compact and is generally located several metres above the ground, hidden by leaves in the twigs at the end of a swaying branch.
-It is constructed of mosses and lichens and lined with plant down such as that from thistles.
+The female builds the nest entirely herself, generally completing it within a week.
+The male accompanies her, but does not contribute.
+The neat, compact nest is usually located several metres above the ground and hidden by leaves and twigs at the end of a swaying branch.
+It is made of moss and lichen and is lined with plant down, such as that from thistles.
 It is attached to the twigs of the tree with spider silk.
-A deep cup prevents the loss of eggs in windy weather.
-Beginning within a couple of days after the completion of the nest, the eggs are laid in early morning at daily intervals.
+A deep cup prevents eggs from being lost in windy weather.
+A few days after the nest is completed, the eggs are laid in the early morning at regular intervals.
 The clutch is typically 4–6 eggs, which are whitish with reddish-brown speckles.
 They have a smooth surface and are slightly glossy.
 The average size is 17.3 × 13.0 mm with a calculated weight of 1.53 g.
 The eggs are incubated for 11–13 days by the female, who is fed by the male.
 The chicks are fed by both parents.
 Initially they receive a mixture of seeds and insects, but as they grow the proportion of insect material decreases.
 For the first 7–9 days the young are brooded by the female.
 The nestlings fledge 13–18 days after hatching.
 The young birds are fed by both parents for a further 7–9 days.
 The parents typically raise two broods each year and occasionally three.